rancher/docs/content/rancher/v2.x/en/v1.6-migration/_index.md

 Blog Post: [Migrating from Rancher 1.6 to Rancher 2.0—A Short Checklist](https://rancher.com/blog/2018/2018-08-09-migrate-1dot6-setup-to-2dot0/)

-## 2. Run Migration Tools
+## 2. Run Migration-Tools CLI

-To help with migration from 1.6 to 2.0, Rancher has developed migration-tools.
-Running these tools helps you export Docker Compose files and check if your Rancher 1.6 applications can be migrated to 2.0.
-If an application can't be migrated, the tools help you identify what's lacking.
+The migration-tools CLI is a tool that helps you recreate your applications in Rancher v2.0.
+This tool exports your Rancher v1.6 applications as Docker Compose files and converts them to a Kubernetes manifest that Rancher 2.0 can consume.

-These tools:
+This command line interface tool:

-- `export` Docker Compose files (i.e., `docker-compose.yml` and `rancher-compose.yml`) from your stacks running on `cattle` environments in your Rancher 1.6 system.
+- Exports Docker Compose files (i.e., `docker-compose.yml` and `rancher-compose.yml`) from your stacks running on `cattle` environments in your Rancher 1.6 system.
 For every stack, files are exported to the `<EXPORT_DIR>/<ENV_NAME>/<STACK_NAME>` folder.
-To export all environments, you'll need an admin [API key]({{< baseurl >}}/rancherv2.x/en/user-settings/api-keys).

-- `parse` Docker Compose files that you've exported from your Rancher 1.6 Stacks and output a list of constructs present in the Compose files that cannot be supported by Kubernetes in Rancher 2.0.
-These constructs require special handling or are parameters that cannot be converted to Kubernetes YAML.
+- Parses Docker Compose files that you've exported from your Rancher 1.6 Stacks and converts them to a Kubernetes manifest that Rancher v2.0 can consume.
+The tool also outputs a list of constructs present in the Compose files that cannot be ported automatically to Rancher 2.0—you'll have to port them manually.

-### A. Download Migration-Tools
+### A. Download Migration-Tools CLI

-Migration-tools for your platform can be downloaded from our [GitHub releases page](https://github.com/rancher/migration-tools/releases).
+The migration-tools CLI for your platform can be downloaded from our [GitHub releases page](https://github.com/rancher/migration-tools/releases).
 The tools are  available for Linux, Mac, and Windows platforms.

-### B. Configure Migration-Tools
+### B. Configure Migration-Tools CLI

 After the tools are downloaded, you need to make some configurations to run them.

-1. Modify the migration-tools file to make it an executable.
+1. Modify the migration-tools CLI file to make it an executable.

     1. Open Terminal and change to the directory that contains the migration-tool file.